eduardosanzb/eduardosanzb/notes/python-poc/python-poc.spec.md

     4. `CB` Updates the summary
     5. `CJ Marks Action` as Success/Failure; Notify on Failure

-## Workflow: User request LLM reply to specific message
+## Workflow: User request LLM reply to specific message (AI powered replies)
 * **Purpose**: Allow users to request AI-generated replies for specific messages.
 If the user approves the reply, it is sent to WhatsApp.
 If the user provides additional information (addendums), the system restarts the reply generation process.
 * **Trigger**: User react to specific chat with 🤖 emoji
 * **Endpoints**: